 New Avengers: Jonathan Hickman and Steve Epting.
 January 2013.

 Last month, Marvel senior vice president of publishing Tom Brevoort projected that "more than 20" series would comprise the Marvel NOW! revamp, meaning that probably about half of the new books have now been revealed.
 Looking at what Marvel has released to the public, there are a few educated guesses to be made on the rest.

 In June, Marvel solicited a ReEvolution trade paperback for October that, at the time, seemed a bit scattershot, with early work by various current Marvel writers.
 Now, it's apparent that it was teeing up Marvel NOW! — the initial Marvel NOW! press release called the initiative "the culmination of Marvel ReEvolution" — with stories from many of the creators mentioned above: Brian Michael Bendis, Matt Fraction, Jonathan Hickman, Rick Remender, Kieron Gillen, Mark Waid and Jason Aaron.
-The book even has a new title: Before Marvel NOW!.this past Sunday commented, "I can neither confirm nor deny my involvement in ASM post Marvel NOW."
+The book even has a new title: Before Marvel NOW!.Only one writer included in that book remains unaccounted for: Amazing Spider-Man's Dan Slott, who as recently as this past Sunday commented, "I can neither confirm nor deny my involvement in ASM post Marvel NOW."

 Though there's no guarantee that each of those will lead to new ongoing series, it certainly seems to be a safe bet that Marvel will launch a new Guardians of the Galaxy title before the live-action film hits in 2014; Ant-Man sounds like a possibility for the same reasons.